 Your child should see their dentist or dental practitioner regularly.
 Visiting the dentist is an important part of growing up.

 Your child should also see a dentist or dental practitioner:

 - as soon as you think there is a possible dental problem

 - if you notice dark spots in their teeth

 - before they start playing contact sports

-- if the upper and lower teeth do not come together correctly in a uniform ‘bite’
+- if the upper (top) and lower (bottom) teeth don’t come together correctly when they bite their teeth together